ryanamannion/aok_reader/README.md

 # aok_reader: A reader for the Atticus Open Contract (AOK) Dataset

-The purpose of this package is to privde tools to read the AOK corpus into python to make working with the corpus easier
+The purpose of this package is to privde tools to read the AOK corpus into python to make it easier to work with

 Design Principles:
 * Reader assumes the user has access to the dataset, can provide a path to the top-level dir